-And it’s the time of the year that movie lovers enjoy the most.
+And it’s that time of year again that movie lovers enjoy most.
 If you are doing a ballot with your friends, this is a guide that could help you win those $$$:

-Best Picture: This category is really down 1917 or Parasite.
-But I’d put my money on 1917.
-Parasite I feel that it will have a similar situation as Roma last year, that won best foreign picture, but not best picture just because Hollywood is still too close-minded to vote for a foreign movie you need to read subtitles.
-There might be a slight chance that Once Upon a Time in Hollywood win, though.
+Best Picture: This category is really down to 1917 or Parasite.
+But, I’d put my money on 1917.
+Parasite will be a similar situation as Roma last year, in that it will win best foreign picture, but not best picture simply because Hollywood is still too closed-minded to vote for a foreign movie with subtitles.
+There might be a slight chance that Once Upon a Time in Hollywood wins.

 Best Director: Sam Mendes, no doubt.
-Directing a war movie in a single shot it’s probably one of the most challenging things ever.
+Directing a war movie in a single shot is probably one of the most challenging things ever.

 Best Actor: Joaquin Phoenix for Joker.
 Very well-deserved in my opinion.
-Yes, Adam Driver gave us a compelling performance in Marriage Story but Joaquin Phoenix made you feel for a historic villain in a way, no one else has made us.
+Yes, Adam Driver gave us a compelling performance in Marriage Story but Joaquin Phoenix made you feel for a historic villain in a way no one else has made us feel

-Best Actress: That for me is in between Renee Zellweger or Scarlett Johansson.
-Probably the first one though
+Best Actress: That for me is between Renee Zellweger or Scarlett Johansson.
+Probably Renee.

 Best Supporting Actress: Laura Dern for Marriage Story.

-Best Original Screenplay: In my opinion should win Knives Out.
-I didn’t love the outcome of the movie, how it was directed, but I thought the script was brilliant.
-However there are more chances on Parasite or Once Upon a Time in Hollywood.
+Best Original Screenplay: In my opinion, Knives Out should win.
+I didn’t love the outcome of the movie or how it was directed, but I thought the script was brilliant.
+However, you’ll have a better chance with Parasite or Once Upon a Time in Hollywood.

 Best Adapted Screenplay: Joker would be my pick.
 JoJo Rabbit could also win since it won the WGA and BAFTA trophies.

 Best Animated Feature Film: Klaus should win without a doubt and could win since it won the BAFTAS and 7 out of 7 Annie’s.
-The problem is that is compiting with Toy Story 4 and people who vote at the Oscars might choose the iconic franchise such for sympathy towards it as opposed to this amazing, ground-breaking animation story.
+The problem is that it’s competing with Toy Story 4, and people who vote at the Oscars might choose the iconic franchise for posterity as opposed to this amazing, ground-breaking animated story.